The Authority of Darkness

 .

-Most of what I teach is what the spirit of Christ has been revealed within me.
+Most of what I teach is what of the spirit of Christ which has been revealed within me.
 I teach it from the Bible, and mostly from the writings of Paul.
-His writings are the primary means by which God has taught me within the true workings of the spirit of His son.
+His writings and the spirit which inspired those writings are the means by which God has taught me within the true workings of the spirit of His son.

 For this cause I Paul, the prisoner of Jesus Christ for you Gentiles (he was an actual prisoner at the time), If you have heard of the administration of the grace of God which is given to me for you; How that by revelation He made known unto me the mystery (of Christ); (as I wrote before in few words, Whereby, when you read, you may understand my knowledge (should read have my understanding) in the mystery of Christ);